mrahhal/gitgc/README.md

 # gitgc

-A small utility tool for easily cloning github repositories to a pre-configured directory.
+A small utility for easily cloning github repositories to a pre-configured directory.

 ## Install